thirumurthis/Learnings/spring/Spring_Basics_to_Security.md

-- Create a Spring boot project using `spring web` and `spring Aop` depenecies
+- Create a Spring boot project using `spring web` and `spring Aop` dependencies.

 - `@component` and `@Bean` annotation can be used to tell spring to scan those class/bean.